Renzjordan1/Valorant-Esports-Odds/README.md

   * By doing the same but with placing more probable bets with slightly less expected value as the highest, there was a return of **66.62%**.
+Though, hindsight is 20/20.

     ![image](https://github.com/Renzjordan1/Valorant-Esports-Odds/assets/38296706/2fc07898-ede7-4b89-86c0-0a6e15510785)